Hi-Rel offers a variety of technical training courses at our facility for the new and experienced alike.

 This intensive 5 day, approximately 50-hour, lecture and lab builds on the lecture material covered in the 3 day Failure Analysis/Avoidance Seminar.
 The lab exercises cover “hands-on” curve tracing, liquid crystal hot spot detection, probing, plastic decapsulation, cross-sectioning, Scanning Electron Microscopy, and Energy Dispersive X-ray Analysis.
 Class size is limited to ensure that each student can participate in the lab work and operate the equipment.
 Texts provided for the class are: “Failure Analysis Techniques, Mechanisms and Photo Atlas” and “Physics of Semiconductor Failures.”

 Fee: $3500 per student.
-Contact Kristy White for availability.
+Contact Chelsey Garrison for availability.

 Pre-Cap Visual Inspection Course